The Rogue's March: American forces

 The same march with a similar ritual was used in the American army and militia.
 In the 1812 war in one regiment "a soldier convicted of swindling had to forfeit half of his pay for two months, lose his liquor ration for the rest of the campaign, and – with his bayonet reversed and the right side of his face shaved close to the skin – be drummed up and down the lines to the Rogue's March three times".
 A soldier in the Mexican war was ridden out of camp on a rail to its tune.

-On the Texas frontier, recalled General Zenas Bliss, the usual penalty for desertion was fifty lashes "well laid on with a raw-hide" by the drummer-boys, after which his back was washed with brine; when he recovered, his head was shaved as closely as possible and he was drummed out to the fifes and drums of the Rogue's March.
+On the Texas frontier, recalled General Zenas Bliss, the usual penalty for desertion was fifty lashes "well laid on with a raw-hide" by the drummer-boys, after which his back was washed with brine.
+When he recovered, his head was shaved as closely as possible and he was drummed out to the fifes and drums of the Rogue's March.

-In the Civil War both sides used the punishment for cowardice or theft; the man's head would be shaved and a humiliating sign was hung on him; the march was played and he was drummed out.
-On one occasion the entire Twentieth Illinois Volunteers ("a loose, rowdy bunch") was ordered to be marched off the parade ground – in the presence of other regiments – to the Rogue's March, which humiliated and infuriated the officers and men.
+In the Civil War both sides used the punishment for cowardice or theft.
+The man's head would be shaved and a humiliating sign was hung on him.
+The march was played and he was drummed out.
+On one occasion the entire Twentieth Illinois Volunteers, "a loose, rowdy bunch", was ordered to be marched off the parade ground – in the presence of other regiments – to the Rogue's March, which humiliated and infuriated the officers and men.

 General Meade expelled a newspaper reporter by having him placed backwards on a mule and led through the ranks to the Rogue's March.
-However the Rogue's March was also played at military executions by firing squad.
+The Rogue's March was also played at military executions by firing squad.
 It was used in a black militia sent to maintain law and order in the South in the Reconstruction era.